Alice in Wonderland syndrome, also known as Todd syndrome, is a rare condition affecting the sensory inputs in the brain.

 These conditions include:

 transient osteoporosis of the hip

-Myalgic encephalomyelitis/chronic fatigue syndrome or ME/CFS, is a complex organic disorder, characterized by profound fatigue and associated marked impairment of both physical and mental functioning.
-Its underlying etiology is undetermined and a curative treatment remains elusive.
+Myalgic encephalomyelitis/chronic fatigue syndrome or ME/CFS, is a complex organic disorder, characterised by profound fatigue and associated marked impairment of both physical and mental functioning.
+Its underlying aetiology is undetermined and a curative treatment remains elusive.

 Anterior resection syndrome refers to wide spectrum of symptoms which develop post-sphincter preserving rectal resection for rectal cancer.

 Pelvic radiotherapy is a known risk factor to develop anterior resection syndrome.

 There have been reports that up to 47% of patients who un...